apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/headless_browser.md

 # [](#headless-browser) Headless browsers

+**Learn how to scrape the web with a headless browser using only a few lines of code.
+Chrome, Firefox, Safari, Edge - all are supported.**

+---

 A headless browser is simply a browser that runs without a user interface (UI).
 This means that it's normally controlled by automated scripts.
 Headless browsers are very popular in scraping because they can help you render JavaScript or programmatically behave like a human user to prevent blocking.
 The two most popular libraries for controlling headless browsers are [Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/). **Crawlee** supports both.

 ## [](#playwright-scraper) Building a Playwright scraper